Siebel Field Service Guide > Scheduling Using Siebel Scheduler >

 When the data from a service region is first loaded, the Optimizer assumes that the data coming from the Siebel database was previously optimized.
 So while generating an initial solution, the Optimizer tries to retain the assignee and the sequence of activities for each field service engineer.
 It also retains the time stamp of this load in the cache.

-Reloading Service Regions to the Appointment Booking System
+Reload of Service Region to the Appointment Booking System

 When a service region is reloaded, the ABS performs the following steps: